axle-dev/ts-narrow/README.md

 ### isObjectOf
 Checks if target is a object with specific shape.
 Can be composed to check the type of each property individually by using a `NarrowFunc`.
-It doesn't check for extra properties.
+It doesn't care about extra properties.

 ### isInstanceOf
 Checks if target is an instance of a class.